Welcome. I am James McGillis.

 Most observers of Mesquite, Nevada would say that the city has overbuilt its housing supply in recent years.
 Unlike the near shutdown of development at Mesquite, St. George, UT continues adding to its excess housing stock.
 At both the south and the north ends of town, the dominant feature is “for rent”, “for sale”, “for lease” or “auction soon” signs.
 If there were enough jobs to go with this new housing, all would be well.
 According to a resident that we met at the RV Park in Mesquite, St. George has experienced recession and job losses similar to the rest of the country.

-Old Juniper Tree near I-70, Central Utah - Click for larger image (http://jamesmcgillis.com)As we drove from one end of the city to the other, we were amazed to see that building of new planned community infrastructure continues.
+Old Juniper tree near I-70, Central Utah - Click for larger image (http://jamesmcgillis.com)As we drove from one end of the city to the other, we were amazed to see that building of new planned community infrastructure continues.
 It seemed that the outskirts did not know that the core of the city was struggling.
 In town, empty condominiums lined the freeway.
 At one off ramp, several huge apartment buildings stood surrounded by weeds, silent, empty and unfinished.

 When I stopped to take pictures north of town, we parked at one end of a large highway overpass.
 Standing at the west end of that bridge was a new community.
 To the east, construction workers were grading parkways into gentle arcs across barren land.
 If one takes a long economic view, this new infrastructure could make sense.
 When growth returns, St George will be ready.
 In the near term, other than keeping construction workers employed, these roads-to-nowhere were an economic mystery.

 After allowing our disbelief to fade, we continued north to the junction of I-15 and I-70.
-At their western ends, both I-70 and I-40, farther south, endEroded promintory near I-70, Southeast Utah - Click for larger image (http://jamesmcgillis.com) at I-15.
+At their western ends, both I-70 and I-40, farther south, endEroded landform near I-70, Southeast Utah - Click for larger image (http://jamesmcgillis.com) at I-15.
 In contrast, I-90, I-80 and I-10 each stretch from “coast to coast”.
 Facing widely spaced services and desert terrain, continued travel on the interstate highway system forces both I-70 and I-40 travelers south along what once was the Old Spanish Trail, towards Los Angeles, California.

 Prehistoric animals such as the Mastodon utilized that route at various times during the Pleistocene.
 Members of the early Clovis Culture found the route and used it for transit in both directions.
 Scholars tell us that some languages found in the contemporary Indian cultures of the Four Corners region have their roots in the Ancient Maya Culture, far to the south.
 In the past two hundred years, American trappers and mountain men found the trail and used it.
-In the 1830s, the Old Spanish Trail became a formal, if multi-routed commercial road.
+In the 1830s, the Old Spanish Trail became a formal, if multi-route commercial road.
 Later, the railroad and highways adopted a similar route.

 During the past two hundred years, a look at the seemingly endless desert was enough to turn prudent travelers south toward Los Angeles.
 If early travelers tempted their fate in a trek west, a Great Basin of desert valleys, alternating with craggy mountain ranges greeted them along the way.
 Not until they could wend their way up and over the high mountain passes of California's Eastern Sierra Nevada mountains, could travelers expect help from settlers in the foothills on the west side.
 Two famous parties tried to take separate shortcuts west to California.
 Each lost members of their party, creating a warning for those who followed.